log-forge/logforge/README.md

 Default ports are 3000 (frontend) and 8000 (backend).
 If you want to change them, edit the .env file.

-Then go to the correct port you set in .env for the frontend
+\* Then go to the correct port you set in .env for the frontend

+## ✨ Features
+- Service auto-detection (Docker containers)
+- Service status (Running, Crashed, Stopped)
+- Log streaming and filtering
+- Customizable alert keywords — monitor Internal Docker services
+- Easy Docker-based deployment
+- Self-hosted, lightweight — built with dev environments in mind

 ---
 ## Why LogForge?